 - Childbirth.
 Anal fissures are more common in women after they give birth.

 - Crohn's disease.
-This inflammatory bowel disease causes chronic inflammation of the intestinal tract, which may make the lining of the anal canal more vulnerable to tearing.
+This inflammatory bowel disease causes chronic inflammation of the intestinal tract.
+This may make the lining of the anal canal more vulnerable to tearing.

 - Anal intercourse.